beginning of content

 How is hydrocephalus treated?

-In about 25% of people with hydrocephalus, an operation called third ventriculostomy is done.
-This surgery makes small openings to allow your CSF to move between the ventricles of your brain.
+In some children with hydrocephalus, a surgery called a third ventriculostomy is needed.
+This surgery makes small openings to allow your CSF to flow between the ventricles of your brain.

 Can hydrocephalus be prevented?

 Currently there is no way to prevent hydrocephalus.
-However, treatment can help and prevent it from getting worse.
+Treatment can prevent it from getting worse.

 Resources and support